Altoros/catbond/README.md

 Will download developer dependencies which may take a little while.

 ## Run
-The web app is built and run by `gulp`:
+The web app is built and run by `node`:

 ```
-gulp serve
+node index
 ```

 ## Deploy Chaincode